Gwzwnglai-AuBurn/Android-Handling-Catrobat-files/README.md

+*files recieved from forwarded files are treated either x-zip or zip*

+*files uploaded to drive changes them to zip.
+If the file extension .zip is removed - most apps treat the files as application/octet-stream

+##
-*files recieved from forwarded files are treated either x-zip or zip* *These are results of testing on Zte Blade v8 mini android 7.1.1 api level-26*
+*These are results of testing on Zte Blade v8 mini android 7.1.1 api level-26*